alexle/alexle.github.com/_posts/2025/2025-10-14-using-github-actions-to-blog-from-your-phone.markdown

 Have you automated any of your content workflow?
 I'd love to hear about it!

-Note: This post was written on my iPhone 15 Pro!
+Note: This post was written on my iPhone 15 Pro